Raychen0617/Interview_prepare/docs/source/opengl.md

 ### HDR

 - **[HDR Rendering**: A technique that allows for a higher range of color values than the default [0.0, 1.0] range, preserving more details in dark and bright areas of a scene1](https://edgeservices.bing.com/edgesvc/chat?udsframed=1&form=SHORUN&clientscopes=chat,noheader,udsedgeshop,channelstable,ntpquery,devtoolsapi,udsinwin11,udsdlpconsent,udsarefresh,cspgrd,&shellsig=3c5e6a8f69df2d6d8f635efef0ace0d9e0c6d6dc&setlang=en-US&darkschemeovr=1#sjevt%7CDiscover.Chat.SydneyClickPageCitation%7Cadpclick%7C0%7C08d3e121-4e99-4152-a9bb-1717d62d8864%7C%7B%22sourceAttributions%22%3A%7B%22providerDisplayName%22%3A%22We%20allow%20f...%22%2C%22pageType%22%3A%22html%22%2C%22pageIndex%22%3A1%2C%22relatedPageUrl%22%3A%22https%253A%252F%252Flearnopengl.com%252FAdvanced-Lighting%252FHDR%22%2C%22lineIndex%22%3A7%2C%22highlightText%22%3A%22We%20allow%20for%20a%20much%20larger%20range%20of%20color%20values%20to%20render%20to%2C%20collecting%20a%20large%20range%20of%20dark%20and%20bright%20details%20of%20a%20scene%2C%20and%20at%20the%20end%20we%20transform%20all%20the%20HDR%20values%20back%20to%20the%20low%20dynamic%20range%20(LDR)%20of%20%5B%200.0%2C%201.0%20%5D.%22%2C%22snippets%22%3A%5B%5D%7D%7D).
-- **Floating Point Framebuffers**: Framebuffers that can store floating point values outside the default range, preventing color values from getting clamped after each fragment shader run.
+- Floating Point Framebuffers: Framebuffers that can store floating point values outside the default range, preventing color values from getting clamped after each fragment shader run.

 When the internal format of a framebuffer's color buffer is specified as GL_RGB16F, GL_RGBA16F, GL_RGB32F, or GL_RGBA32F the framebuffer is known as a floating-point framebuffer that can store floating point values outside the default range of 0~1.
 This is perfect for rendering in high dynamic range!